This post may contain affiliate links. Please read our disclosure policy.

 Workout 7AM – We recently invested in an exercise bike and it’s been amazing.
 I typically do a 30 min or 45 minute ride followed by yoga and a core workout.

-8AM – Breakfast, COFFEE, and shower – For breakfast I typically have an oatmeal bowl, toast (either with avocado & eggs or peanut butter) or cereal.
+8AM – Breakfast, COFFEE, and shower – For breakfast I typically have an oatmeal bowl, toast (either with avocado & eggs or) or cereal.
 Easy options for quick fuel!

 9AM – Get to my desk (with a 2nd cup of coffee) to answer emails, schedule out pins for Pinterest, reply back to comments on blog posts or social or whatever other computer work needing to be done at the moment.